 - Form 1: CIL Additional Information

-- Guidance note - General guidance, assistance in form completiion, and next steps
+- Guidance note - general guidance, assistance in form completion and next steps.

 Once planning permission is granted, collecting authorities will issue applicants with a levy liability notice.
 Applicants should then assume liability to pay the levy charge prior to commencement of development by sending a completed assumption of liability form (Form 2: Assumption of Liability) to the collecting authority.

 A liable party who subsequently wishes to withdraw or transfer their liability must complete either ‘Form 3: Withdrawal of Assumption of Liability’ or ‘Form 4: Transfer of Liability’ and send this to the collecting authority.